aws-samples/serverless-patterns/cloudfront-cff-s3-cdk-python/README.md

-# Random A/B at the edge using Amazon CloudFront and Amazon CloudFront Functions
+# Random A/B testing at the edge using Amazon CloudFront and Amazon CloudFront Functions

 This pattern deploys an Amazon Cloudfront distribution, an Amazon Cloudfront Function and a Amazon S3 Bucket and demonstrates how to implement an A/B testing solution.